InsertKoinIO/koin/docs/reference/koin-core/definitions.md

 In some cases, we want to match several types from just one definition.

-Let's take an example with a class and interface:
+Let's again look at example with a class and an interface:

 ```kotlin
 // Service interface